sircharlo/meeting-media-manager/docs/src/hu/about.md

 ## Mire való ez a szoftver?

-A **Meeting Media Manager**, vagy röviden **M³** egy Windows, macOS és Linux operációs rendszerekhez készült alkalmazás, amely automatikusan letölti a Jehova Tanúi gyülekezeti összejövetelein használatos képeket és videókat a JW.org-on található bármely nyelven.
+**Meeting Media Manager**, or **M³** for short, is an app for Windows, macOS and Linux, that automatically downloads pictures and videos that will be considered during congregation meetings of Jehovah's Witnesses, in any language found on the official website of Jehovah's Witnesses.

 Támogatja a rendszeres és egyéni összejövetelek médiaanyagainak kezelését, és támogatja az azonos számítógépes fiókot használó több gyülekezet és/vagy csoport működését.